 As this course is being implemented progressively over time, prospective students who intend to apply for advanced standing should contact the faculty to seek advice on whether suitable units will be available for enrolment.

-- Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modeling problems
+- Equip yourself with the specialist analytical skills required to tackle today's complex scientific, computational and modelling problems.

 Your mathematics degree features common units in the first year, giving you the opportunity to explore the full range of mathematics majors before you choose your career specialization.